-There are three states or types of equilibrium in physics
+There are three types and states of equilibrium in physics.

 - Stable equilibrium

 “A body is said to be in stable equilibrium if after a slight tilt it returns to its previous position.”

 Consider a book lying on the table.
 Tilt the book slightly about its one edge by lifting it from the opposite side.
 It returns to its previous position when sets free.
 Such a state of the body is called a stable equilibrium.

 When a body is in stable equilibrium, its center of gravity is at the lowest position.
 When it is tilted, its center of gravity rises.
 It returns to its stable equilibrium as long as the center of gravity acts through the base of the body.

 5 examples of stable equilibrium